 Remote Area Risk International is an approved Centre for delivery of the 2 day NAEMT Pre- Hospital Trauma Life Support Course and the one day Trauma First Responder Course.
 As with everything that we do, we deliver the 2 day course with a Remote Area and Wilderness emphasis - making this course perfect for those wanting to undertake PHTLS for use in their roles related to Search and Rescue teams, Expeditions, Oil and Gas Sector, Extractives Sectors, TV and film safety cover and more.

-Via the medium of our Partnership with the Wilderness Medical Society, our Remote Area and Wilderness emphasis PHTLS course is approved for credits towards the Wilderness Medical Society Fellowship in the Academy of Wilderness Medicine.
+Via the medium of our Affiliation with the Wilderness Medical Society, our Remote Area and Wilderness emphasis PHTLS course is approved for credits towards the Wilderness Medical Society Fellowship in the Academy of Wilderness Medicine.

 The strength of a course is its Faculty - all hand- picked by and known to our Course Co - Ordinator or Director for years.
 Our team are all Remote Area specialists.
 By that, we do not mean that they have medical qualifications and have been on a couple of expeditions in the past - we mean that they have medical qualifications AND regularly operate (providing medical cover) in remote areas for extended periods.
 Faculty members work in the extractives industries in remote areas overseas, as Off Shore Medical Rescue team leads, as Expedition Medics and providing medical and safety support for Television programmes.
 They have remote area medical expertise, military and Search and Rescue Experience.
 The Faculty have experience in multiple Jungles, Deserts, Mountainous regions, Arctic Circle and more.